-The Company has filed this Conflict Minerals Report for 2015 with the SEC.
-We have also made this report available on our website at http://www.pg.com/en_US/sustainability/policies_practices/conflict_minerals.shtml.
+The Company has filed this Conflict Minerals Report for 2017 with the U.S. Securities and Exchange Commission.
+We have also made this report available on our website at http://us.pg.com/sustainability/community-impact/policies-practices/conflict-materials.